valthom/TabDPT/README.md

 model = TabDPTClassifier(path='checkpoints/tabdpt_76M.ckpt', use_bf16=True, compile=False)
 ```

 On very large datasets with large evaluation, faiss search might become the bottleneck.
-In that case an approximate index (IVF, HNSW)
+In that case an approximate index (IVF, HNSW) might be preferable.